 The Mockins anvil shears are a good alternative if you don't like the sound of bypass shears.
 The handles are comfortable and suitable for those of you with small hands.
 The stainless steel blades cut cleanly, but replacement parts are a little tricky to find.

-At $6.99 and with a lifetime warranty, they're a pretty inexpensive option.
-A very good choice if you're not doing anything too heavy-duty.
-Customers also seem to be happy with their purchase – they have a 4.5 star Amazon rating from 243 reviews.
+At [amazon fields=”B075QP86M8″ value=”price”/] and with a lifetime warranty, they’re a pretty inexpensive option.
+A very good choice if you’re not doing anything too heavy-duty.
+Customers also seem to be happy with their purchase.

 VIVOSUN's hand pruners are great for light garden work.
 The small, curved blades are ideal for precision cutting – deadheading, minor hedge trimming, and other small tasks.

 This one is the top pick for the guys over at Wirecutter.
 While we agree with their assessment, we marked it down a spot because of the price.
-These pruners are around $48.79, which is a pretty steep price.
+These pruners are around [amazon fields=”B00023RYS6″ value=”price”/], which is a pretty steep price.

 Fiskars also coats them, which stops them from getting stuck together from tree sap.
-They come with a lifetime warranty and are very affordable, at With 4.5 stars on Amazon out of 2,409 reviews, customer satisfaction is top with this pair of shears.
+They come with a lifetime warranty and are very affordable.

 47 x 8.2 x 2.7 inches